ctrl-z-9000-times/npc_maker/docs/environments.md

 environment programs.
 The following table summarizes all of the commands that the management program may send to the environment and the appropriate response for each command.
 The environment should send an "Ack" response only after it successfully completes the given command.
-In case multiple conflicting commands are received before the environment is able to service them, only the most recent command should be performed and acknowledged.
+Command should be performed and acknowledged in the order that they are received.
 If for any reason the environment needs to change into a state that was not commanded, then it should send the corresponding "Ack" response unprompted to inform the management program.

 | Message Type | Sender | Receiver | Description |
 | :----------- | :----: | :------: | :---------- |